Swiss Center for Electronics and Microtechnology

-The CSEM is a Swiss research and development centre (R&D) active in the fields of precision manufacturing, digitalization, and renewable energy.
-It follows a public-private not-for-profit partnership model.
+The CSEM (French: Centre Suisse d'Électronique et de Microtechnique) is a Swiss research and development centre (R&D) active in the fields of precision manufacturing, digitalization, and renewable energy.
+It follows a public-private non-profit partnership model.
 CSEM develops and transfers technologies that are considered relevant in progressing the Swiss national economy.
-CSEM is a R&D Center of Science and technology in Switzerland.
+CSEM is a R&D Center for science and technology in Switzerland.